Robust Equilibria in Concurrent Games: Hardness

-If the outcome is going to the state winning for \adam, it is possible for a $A_i$ to change its strategy and go to $\bot$, thus improving its payoff.
+\begin{collect}{appendix-hardness}{}{} \begin{proof} Note first that if the outcome is going to the state winning for \adam, it is possible for a $A_i$ to change its strategy and go to $\bot$, thus improving its payoff.
 Therefore a $(n+1)$-resilient equilibrium is necessarily losing for \adam and winning for all the others.